ImmyGarth01/A00025521---OSJournal-/Phase-6/phase-6.md

 * Multiple SSH sessions were used to interact with the same server concurrently.
 One session executed the stress test, while another collected performance metrics, allowing real-time observation of system behaviour under load

 ### Conclusion: ###
+In conclusion, this phase evaluated the performance of my Ubuntu server under baseline, load, and optimised testing.
+By monitoring CPU, memory, disk, and network behaviour the system’s performance was evaluated.
+The results presented  that although baseline performance was already stable, optimisation steps such as stopping unnecessary services and managing memory usage improved overall efficiency and consistency.
+These findings provided a solid foundation for further performance analysis  evaluation in subsequent deliverables.

 ## 2. Performance Data Table
 ![PDS](Images/PDS)